arcbtc/LNURLPoS/README.md

 ## Hardware needed

 * <a href="https://www.aliexpress.com/item/33048962331.html">Lilygo TTGO T-Display</a>
-* Keypad membrane, these <a href="https://www.aliexpress.com/item/32812109541.html">big</a> ones are easy to find, these <a href="https://www.aliexpress.com/item/1005003263865347.html">smaller</a> ones will be used for workshops by arcbtc.
+* Keypad membrane (these <a href="https://www.aliexpress.com/item/32812109541.html">big</a> ones are easy to find, these <a href="https://www.aliexpress.com/item/1005003263865347.html">smaller</a> ones will be used for workshops by arcbtc).
 *
 ## Arduino software install